MathieuLerouge/WSRP-data/README.md

 # WSRP-data
-Large scale instances and solutions of WSRP
+This project contains large-scale instances and solutions of a Workforce Scheduling and Routing Problem (WSRP).
+The directory `instances` contains the instances which are stored as .json files.
+The directory `solutions` contains the solutions which are stored as .txt files.